OllieMurray/NearFinancialCallOption/README.md

 # NearFinancialCallOption
 The Near Financial Call Option in this demo package is a clone of the famous near guest-book example found here: https://examples.near.org/guest-book

+The READ-ME file details from that project have been heavily reproduced below for the purposes of standing up this project locally.

 # Details on Submitted Package...
 The package uses several critical features of NEAR.
 These include:
 Persistent Collections - Interactions with the contract in the  form of option evaluations and simulations are stored on the blockchain.
 Storage - Previously evaluated option contracts are stored on the blockchain and referenced when subsequent option purchases are made.
-Assert Statements - Checks are performed on option input details to ensure they conform to the assumptions of the Black-Scholes model for option pricing.
+Assert Statements - Checks are performed on option input details to ensure they conform to the assumptions of the [Black-Scholes] model for option pricing.
 Context - Retreives the deposited amount and reports it to the message stack.

 Sign in with [NEAR] and Evaluate a Call Option!
 A starter app built with an [AssemblyScript] backend and a [React] frontend.

+The contract is currently deployed on test net as calloption.testnet and can be interacted with there through the [near-cli].

+The backend of the contract uses approximations for the [inverse normal] and for the [normal-CDF] (Model #10 - Lin 1990).

+The [inverse normal] is a world class approximation.
+The [normal-CDF] results in some error, a benchmark test was performed in the excel file accompanying the project.

 # Quick Start